 Product of a very ambitious idea, it came to fruition with the release of the first volume in May 2017, a tribute to the optimism and friendship that became the hallmarks of “the early Atari ST scene”.
 I do feel that the dictionary definition of the word “lavish” ought to, from now on, be required by law to include “in the way such as Marco Breddin’s books about the Atari scene”.
 Although some may know my love of hyberbole, I am not in the least exaggerating now.
 Beautifully designed and capably edited, the book chronicles the rise of the demo scene through the technical stepping stones it met and conquered.
 All of this, needless to say, explained in sufficient detail to keep sceners interested, yet simple enough for a layman to come to grips with.
 And, obviously, illustrated lavishly with a multitude of screenshots and scene member profiles.

-Reading through it was like travelling back to a time when entirely different things mattered in life (no family life, no ‘real’ job, not even school, not much).
+Reading through it was like travelling back to a time when entirely different things mattered in life (no family life, no ‘real’ job, not even school, at least not much).
 I became immersed in the zeitgeist where border busting, games, demo acquisition, disk magazine writing and just having hedonistic Atari-related fun were the things around which my life revolved.
 I dare say there is no better way for a former Atari scener (or even an out-gourded satellite such as myself) to re-live those days again.

 I was honoured to have been quite closely involved in the creation of this first volume, which I suppose made seeing and reading the end result even more enjoyable.
 I played a part in the story, and it was awesome to realise that.